-This post was written by Jennifer Connelly, a Newfield graduate and alumni committee member.
+This post was written by Jennifer Connelly, a Newfield graduate of the Coaching for Personal & Professional Mastery program.

 As I was getting ready to shift to the “big” conversation, the teaching from Newfield fluttered into my heart and mind.
 I paused and had an honest internal check of my mood.
 It wasn’t right for this conversation.
 As much as my impatient desire was strong to have the conversation on the walk, it wasn’t the right time.
 We turned to head home.